 The following master's degree programs offer a 4+1 option for Mercyhurst undergraduate students:

 While certain undergraduate majors may seem more relevant than others for these programs, the 4+1 option is intended to be available to any Mercyhurst undergraduate student regardless of their major.
-For instance, an anthropology major may ultimately want to be a science teacher, so he or she can apply for the secondary ed master's degree.
-A humanities bachelor's degree, say sociology, paired with a more quantitative master's, such as data science, would look great on your resume'.
+For instance, an Anthropology/Archaeology major might ultimately want to be a science teacher, so that student can apply for the Secondary Education master's degree.
+A bachelor's degree in a humanities field, such as Sociology, paired with a more quantitative master's, such as Data Science, would look great on your resume.

-In terms of academic credentials, each program reviews applications holistically, but would still prefer you have a Mercyhurst undergraduate GPA of a 3.0 or greater.
+In terms of academic credentials, each program reviews applications holistically, but would still prefer applicants with a Mercyhurst undergraduate GPA of a 3.0 or greater.

 Depending on your 4+1 program of choice, ideally you will take two to five graduate courses over the course of your junior and senior years.
-These credits will not count towards your undergraduate requirements, however they will be included in your undergraduate flat rate bill (with the exception of any summer graduate coursework you choose to complete).
+These credits will not count toward your undergraduate requirements; however they will be included in your undergraduate flat rate bill (with the exception of any summer graduate coursework you choose to complete).

 Students will still need at least 120 undergraduate credits to earn a bachelor’s degree, but will simultaneously earn 6 to 15 graduate credits during their junior and senior years.
 This would mean, in most cases, taking 18 credits per semester rather than the generally prescribed 15 credits.
 Undergraduate students must register and maintain at least 12 undergraduate credits per semester to remain eligible for full-time financial aid.

 Students enrolled in a 4+1 program, or simply taking advanced credit during their senior year, will complete 3 to 15 credits included in their undergraduate flat rate bills.
 This could result in savings ranging from $2,500 to $13,000+ in graduate tuition and fees!
-The average master's degree holder will earn an extra $403,000 during his or her lifetime according to research conducted by caseyresearch.com.
+An average individual with a master's degree will earn an extra $403,000 throughout the individual's lifetime, according to research conducted by caseyresearch.com.